 Attentive posture, slight smile, eye contact: they are actively listening.

 When discussing this act of active listening – as opposed to passive listening or simply ‘hearing’ – there are five main elements involved:

 Julian Treasure gives us an easy way to remember this: the acronym RASA, or Receive, Appreciate, Summarise and Ask.
 It might take a bit of time to get into the habit of actively listening, but like any other skill, you can get better at it with practice.

 Here are a few simple exercises you can incorporate in your routine to improve the quality of your listening and help you become a more active listener:

-He hears next door’s children fighting about a jumper, the sound of pigeons cooing outside his window and a faint siren in the distance.
+They hear next door’s children fighting about a jumper, the sound of pigeons cooing outside their window and a faint siren in the distance.

 1. Start noticing your own behaviour.
 How many times do you interrupt the other person in a conversation?
 How often do you check – or even think about checking – your phone?
 It might be helpful to get someone’s help with this one: tell your partner, close friend, colleague or anyone you talk to regularly that you’re practising your active listening and they can help you start to notice those little things you may not even be aware that you’re doing.